 Every company has different working norms and therefore benefits from slightly different brand governance team constructs.
 But the general guidelines are as follows:

-Governance requires thinking about the components of brand that need to be managed, how the elements inside them should be controlled and the best type of team structures needed to build commitment to and engagement around bringing it to life in the most powerful ways.
+Governance requires thinking about the components of brand that need to be managed, how the elements inside them should be controlled, and the best type of team structures needed to build commitment to and engagement.